 This bill amends New Jersey's cyber-harassment law (N.J.S.A.2C:33-4.1) to expand the definition of cyber-harassment to include reckless online communications.
-Under the revised law, a person can be charged with cyber-harassment not only for intentionally harassing another individual but also for making communications with reckless disregard for the safety of another.
-The bill specifies that cyber-harassment occurs when a person threatens harm, sends lewd or obscene material with the intent to emotionally harm someone, or threatens to commit a crime against a person or their property.
+Under the revised law, a person can be charged with cyber-harassment not only for intentionally harassing another but also for making communications with reckless disregard for the safety of another individual.
+The bill specifies that cyber-harassment occurs when a person threatens harm, sends lewd or obscene material with the intent to emotionally harm, or threatens to commit a crime against another person.
+Additionally, if a person aged 21 or older impersonates a minor to cyber-harass that minor, it is classified as a third-degree crime.

 Statutes affected: Introduced: 2C:33-4.1